Best superfood powder

 Sugar and artificial sweeteners

 A little sugar may help a superfood powder’s taste, but keep it to only a few grams so that it doesn’t cancel the powder’s health benefits.
-Check the label for artificial sweeteners like acesulfame potassium, aspartame, neotame, saccharin and sucralose.
+Check the label for artificial sweeteners such as acesulfame potassium, aspartame, neotame, saccharin and sucralose.

 How much you can expect to spend on superfood powder

-Superfood powders range widely in price from $10-$150.
-The price depends on the brand, ingredients and volume, but higher prices don’t mean higher quality.
+They range widely in price, from $10-$150.
+The price depends on the brand, ingredients and volume, but higher prices don’t necessarily mean higher quality.
 Read the ingredients and customer reviews.

 Superfood powder FAQ